MSLNZ/msl-network/docs/usage.rst

 *See the* :ref:`asynchronous-programming` *section for an example on how to send requests asynchronously.*

-We can find out what devices are currently connected to the :class:`~msl.network.manager.Manager`:
+To find out what devices are currently connected to the :class:`~msl.network.manager.Manager`, execute

 .. code-block:: pycon